By: William C. Head – Atlanta DUI Attorney

 Third, a threshold determination of “probable cause to arrest” for DUI is a legal issue in many cases.
 Any officer arresting for driving while intoxicated knows that he or she must be able to back up the arrest decision with tangible proof of “impairment.”
 This proof typically is gathered from THREE sources: (1) What bad driving conduct was observed (e.g., swerving across lane lines, running a red light)?
 (2) What are the manifestations of an impaired driver, like slurred speech, unsteadiness on his or her feet, an admission of consumption of alcohol (or drugs)? & (3) How did the driver perform, if he or she attempted to perform ANY field sobriety tests — (which are 100% voluntary and optional but this little “secret” is seldom disclosed by an investigating officer BEFORE you are arrested)?

-By doing NO field sobriety test exercises, and by keeping your mouth shut, most drivers protect themselves from needless self-incrimination.
+By doing NO field sobriety test exercises, and by keeping their mouth shut, most drivers protect themselves from needless self-incrimination.
 Think of this three-prong “probable cause” stool, and ask how this stool would STAND with just one leg, or two legs, and not three?

 When you do not KNOW your legal rights, you can’t EXERCISE your legal rights.
 So, over 1 million clueless American drivers attempt to perform the non-scientific, non-standardized and not-much-better-than-flipping-a-coin field sobriety tests, and end up in jail.
 Be smart and JUST SAY NO to all roadside field tests.
 Taking ANY field sobriety test is 100% optional, although few cops will inform you of this when “asking” you to incriminate yourself.

-The THREE so-called “Standardized” Field Sobriety Tests – The Eye Test (HGN), the Walk the Line Test (WAT) and the One Leg Stand Test (OLS)
+“Standardized” Field Sobriety Tests – The Eye Test (HGN), the Walk the Line Test (WAT) and the One Leg Stand Test (OLS)

 Horizontal Gaze Nystagmus (HGN) – [the EYE test]